Questions about applying to Sun Valley Community School?

-- Community School's playing fields and Air Barn are located at the Dumke Family Sagewillow Campus at 100 Arrowleaf Road in Sun Valley, Idaho.
+- Our playing fields and Air Barn are located at the Dumke Family Sagewillow Campus at 100 Arrowleaf Road in Sun Valley, Idaho.

-- Community School's Ketchum Campus, which houses the boarding program, the Athletes' Training Center, and a campus hub, is located at 280 Northwood Way, Ketchum, Idaho.
+- The school's Rufus M. Brown Hall, which houses the boarding program, the Julia Argyros Athletes' Training Center, and a campus hub, is located at 280 Northwood Way, Ketchum, Idaho.

-On a visit to Community School, you will be matched with a student ambassador for the day and spend a "day-in-the-life" of a Community School student.
+On a visit to Sun Valley Community School, you will be matched with a student ambassador for the day and spend a "day-in-the-life" of one of our students.
 We hope that your time on our campus will allow you to get to know our school and our students, to meet faculty, and to understand if this is the right place for you.

 As you plan your visit, the Admissions Office will be in touch with you to provide a specific schedule and more details for your day.
-Please note: There is no dress code at Community School.
-Attire for visit day at Community School is casual; students at our school wear comfortable, informal clothes.
+Please note: There is no dress code at Sun Valley Community School.
+Attire for visit day at our school is casual; students at our school wear comfortable, informal clothes.

 Yes.
-Community School has a need-based financial aid policy.
-For a school our size, we award a substantial amount of financial aid each year.
+Sun Valley Community School has a need-based tuition assistance policy.
+For a school our size, we award a substantial amount of tuition assistance each year.
 Our admission decisions are made need-blind, without regard to a family's financial situation.
 We believe no qualified student should be denied enrollment because his or her family cannot afford tuition.
 It is also important to remember that an independent school education is a choice for families.
 Both the school and the families make significant financial sacrifices to support this choice.
-We review each application for financial aid by the same guidelines and evaluate individual family needs relative to others in our school.
+We review each application for tuition assistance by the same guidelines and evaluate individual family needs relative to others in our school.
 For more information, visit the Tuition Assistance page.